aikige/html_business_card_template/README.md

 - Output of `japan.css` includes 3mm margin, which is usually required for source for business card on-demand printing.
 - Chrome tend to embed all fonts into PDF and generated PDF will be portable.
+- When reviewing layout using browser, print area is shown by gray line, but these line will be removed when page is converted to PDF.

 ## Reference